ksu-cs-textbooks/cis400/content/D-milestones/06-milestone-4/_index.md

 #### Write New Unit Tests

 You need to write additional unit tests for the rest of the menu item classes.
-These should be placed in the `DataTests` project in the _UnitTests_ folder, and named after the class they are testing, i.e. put the fried pie tests in _FriedPieUnitTests.cs_.
+These should be placed in the `DataTests` project in the _UnitTests_ folder, and named after the class they are testing, i.e. put the Dino Nuggets tests in _DinoNuggetUnitTests.cs_.
 This makes it easy to determine what class the test belongs to.

 In the following sections is a list of _minimum_ test methods you should add (you get to decide if they should be a `[Fact]` or `[Theory]`).
 Please use the names as written - that makes grading much faster.
 And remember, you can always add additional tests!